 follow your nose

-follow your nose is an intentional local & web-centric methodology for designing discovery algorithms that start with a specific URL that to discover things about, inspecting its contents, often for specific hyperlink rel values to predictably discover information about & resources for that URL, in contrast to the “well-known” approach of instead checking outside that URL, like using only its domain with a hardcoded path.
+follow your nose is an intentional principle for designing discovery algorithms that start with the specific URL you want to discover things about, retrieving headers or contents, and parsing for particular link rel values to URLs to the desired information, in contrast to the “well-known” approach of looking outside the specific URL, like using only its domain and a hardcoded path.

 “Follow your nose” creates more predictable portability.

 When you move a document that is on one site to another, everything “about” that document moves with it or is inside it where you can easily check, there’s no need to additionally check random “other places” (whether at the root of the domain or somewhere else) for “other things that need to move with it”.

 more robust portability

 “Follow your nose” creates anti-fragile portability, that is, when a document only depends on follow your nose discovery methods, you can fully inspect it for any and all dependencies and be sure of having taken care of all such dependencies.